 - Elevate the lower limb or torso

-- Perform range of motion exercises as tolerated
+- Perform a range of motion exercises as tolerated

 - For chest/neck eschars:

-- If respiratory compromise impending or has occured → escharotomy
+- If respiratory compromise impending or has occurred → escharotomy

 Chemical burns: specific measures